Connect with us

-We have all felt the pressure to participate in and buy things we don’t need, or even really want.
+We have all felt pressured to participate in and buy things we don’t need or even want.

 Whether that be the latest mobile game (aka.
-Pokemon Go), a shoe that proved to be too uncomfortable, or simply unnecessary groceries.
+Pokemon Go), a shoe that proved too uncomfortable, or simply unnecessary groceries.

 It’s easy to be tempted when you live in a society where more is more.

-To combat these urges, try and keep in mind how excess shopping and consumerism can poorly impact our lives:
+To combat these urges, remember how excess shopping and consumerism can poorly impact our lives.

 Bringing in excess possessions creates less room for the things you actually do use and enjoy.

-By living in simplicity, and only with things you really need, you are allow yourself to live more freely.
+By living simply and only with things you need, you are allowing yourself to live more freely.

-When I was a teenager, my room was generally in a state of chaos, as most teenagers’ rooms are.
+As a teenager, my room was generally chaotic, as most teenagers’ rooms are.

-It was a daily struggle to find what I needed for my day and I hated the feelings it created.
+Finding what I needed for my day was a daily struggle, and I hated the feelings it created.

-I bought way more clothes and accessories than I needed and thus, I didn’t have any room for anything.
+I bought way more clothes and accessories than I needed and, thus, had no room for anything.

 As an adult, I think hard about my purchases now.